ibrahim7527/ibrahim7527/README.md

 # 💫About Me :
-my name is ibrahim and im currently working on becoming a future software engineer i have participated in 3 competetions related to STEM ive participated in the KNRC competition the kuwait sceince club competetion and the WRO competition i won gold in the WRO qualifiers and then went on to win 2nd place in the WRO finals winning 1400 USD and a trip to saudia arabia to compete in the semi finals competetion held there
+🚀 About Me
+My name is Ibrahim, and I am an aspiring software engineer passionate about technology and innovation.

+🏆 Achievements
+Participated in three STEM competitions:

+KNRC Competition

+Kuwait Science Club Competition

+WRO Competition

+🥇 Won Gold in the WRO qualifiers

+🥈 Secured 2nd place in the WRO finals

+Earned $1,400 USD and a trip to Saudi Arabia to compete in the WRO semi-finals

 # 💻Tech Stack
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![Canva](https://img.shields.io/badge/Canva-%2300C4CC.svg?style=for-the-badge&logo=Canva&logoColor=white)